 Is pregnancy massage painful?

-Massages in stiff or inflamed areas can be uncomfortable and can be painful the next day.
+Massages in stiff or inflamed areas can be uncomfortable and painful the next day.
 However, massage pressure can be as light or deep as needed.
-We strive hard so that you always feel comfortable and enjoy your massage.
+We strive to ensure you always feel comfortable and enjoy your massage.
 If you feel any discomfort, please let your therapist know immediately.

 Is aromatherapy beneficial for pregnant women?

-Contrary to popular notions, massaging essential oils during pregnancy has a lot of benefits for pregnant women.
+Contrary to popular notions, massaging essential oils during pregnancy has many benefits for pregnant women.
 A study shows that aromatherapy can significantly reduce stress and enhance immune function in pregnant women.
-Many other studies have already proved the efficacy of oil massage for newborns in boosting weight gain, preventing bacterial infections, and cutting infant mortality up to 50%.
+Many other studies have proven the efficacy of oil massage for newborns in boosting weight gain, preventing bacterial infections, and cutting infant mortality by up to 50%.

 How often should I get massages during pregnancy?

 This is entirely up to you.
 There is no standard answer because each woman and pregnancy are different.
-If you are experiencing back pain, muscle pain, leg cramps, insomnia, swelling, etc., we recommend that you come once a week during the last trimester of pregnancy.
+If you are experiencing back pain, muscle pain, leg cramps, insomnia, swelling, etc., we recommend coming once a week during the last trimester of pregnancy.

-We also suggest that you start by receiving a prenatal massage once a month during the first trimester and then gradually frequent your visits to your massage therapist.
+We also suggest you start by receiving a prenatal massage once a month during the first trimester and gradually increase your visits to your massage therapist.
 Getting a prenatal massage once a week is advisable in the last trimester.

 How soon can I come back after delivery for a postnatal massage?

-If you have a healthy pregnancy and delivery with no significant complications, you can come for a postnatal massage as soon as you feel good to go.
+If you have a healthy pregnancy and delivery with no significant complications, you can come for a postnatal massage as soon as you feel good.
 However, in the case of a cesarean section, it is usually necessary to wait at least six weeks for the scar tissue to heal.

 Are there any areas that should not be massaged during pregnancy?